marcobergman/signalk-browser/README.md

 ![example](example.png)

 With ?presentation=gauge, it shows a wind gauge with apparent and true wind, if available.
-Also, it features an aviation-syle 'heading bug', that points to the next waypoint, and distance, if an active route is provided:
+Also, it features an aviation-style 'heading bug', that points to the next waypoint, and distance, if an active route is provided:

 ![example](example2.png)